Tuesday we were guests for tea at Hotel Shangri-La in their fabulous La Bauhinia restaurant. 10, avenue d'Iena 75016

 Carpe Diem/Seize the day!

-The helpful tea sommelier suggested an infusion of rosehips and hibiscus flowers for me and Janice was enticed by rose et a la vanille black tea.
+The helpful tea sommelier suggested an infusion of rosehips and hibiscus flowers for me.
+Bear was enticed by rose et a la vanille.

 Desserts were a lovely surprise.
 A witty transformation of traditionally classic French pastries.
 This charlotte aux Fraises is unlike any charlotte I've seen before but all the same ingredients - soft strawberry sponge cake, strawberry jam and yogurt mousse.